Ring Car Cam is brand's long awaited dashboard camera

-(Pocket-lint) - Ring is expanding its security product line to beyond the home, with the announcement of the Ring Car Cam - the first dashboard camera from the Amazon-owned brand.
+Ring is expanding its security product line to beyond the home, with the announcement of the Ring Car Cam - the first dashboard camera from the Amazon-owned brand.

 The device features two HD cameras which face front and back.
 Like Ring Video Doorbells and other products, they can start to record when motion is detected, to help prevent car break-ins and theft.
 There's also night vision on board, so they can provide 24-hour protection.